Prompt Library · 36 prompts

 Analyze a decision

-Structure the core, challenge assumptions, devil's advocate and a third alternative you haven't considered.
+Structure the core, question assumptions, devil's advocate, and a third alternative you haven't considered.

 Universal

-My current leaning: [which alternative are you leaning toward and why?]
+My current leaning: [which option are you leaning towards and why?]

 Timeframe: [when do you need to decide?]

-Information I'm missing: [what don't you know yet?]
+Information I'm missing: [what do you not know yet?]

 Help me:

-1. Structure the decision — what is actually the core of the choice?
+1. Structure the decision — what is the actual core of the choice?

-2. Identify assumptions I'm making that may not be true
+2. Identify assumptions I'm making that might not be true

 3. Highlight the downsides of my current favorite option (devil's advocate)

-4. Suggest if there's a third alternative I haven't considered
+4. Suggest if there is a third alternative I haven't considered

 5. What would you do — and why?

 Be honest.
-I want to think better, not be confirmed.
+I want to think better, not be validated.

 UNI-03